-Medal of Honor recipient being buried at Arlington cemetery
+Medal of Honor recipient buried at Arlington cemetery

-BOSTON – A former U.S. Navy pilot from Massachusetts who received the Medal of Honor for his heroics during the Korean War is being buried at Arlington National Cemetery.
+BOSTON – A former U.S. Navy pilot from Massachusetts who received the Medal of Honor for his heroics during the Korean War has been buried at Arlington National Cemetery.

 The Navy says Capt.
-Thomas Hudner Jr. will be laid to rest with full military honors Wednesday during a ceremony scheduled to include a "missing man" flyover by the squadron he flew with during the war.
+Thomas Hudner Jr. was laid to rest with full military honors Wednesday during a ceremony that included a "missing man" flyover by the squadron he flew with during the war.

 Hudner, a Fall River native and longtime Concord resident, died in November at age 93.